 show plat hardware fed sw <#/active/standby> fwd-asic register read register-name SifRacInvalidRingWordCnt asic <0-1>

-The following is an an example where you had a stack merge event seen both members of a 2-member stack without any signs of a flapping stack port.
-You see ring[0] incrementing with CRCs on stack port-1 of switch 1 and ended up replacing the stack cable to get past this issue.
+This example shows where you had a stack merge event seen both members of a 2-member stack without any signs of a flapping stack port.
+You see the ring[0] increment with CRCs on stack port-1 of switch 1 and to get past this issue, replace the stack cable.

 3850#$show platform port-asic 0 read register SifRacRwCrcErrorCnt switch 1